- Bowel cancer is the UK’s second biggest cancer killer – every half an hour someone dies of the disease

 Bowel Cancer Statistics

 My mother was diagnosed with bowel cancer in 2012.
-The primary cancer in the bowel was successfully operated on, but unfortunately since then she has had secondary cancer on her left lung and more recently on the brain.
-Mum was diagnosed fairly quickly and has had great treatment on the NHS.
-Her battle with this awful illness continues.
+The primary cancer in the bowel was successfully operated on, but unfortunately since then she has had secondary cancer on her left lung and then finally on the brain.
+Mum passed away on August 29th, 2016.

 The idea behind me publishing the Lives & Times fundraising book was to raise funds for the Beating Bowel Cancer charity, and to raise awareness about bowel cancer.
 Here are the basic facts...